 By combining Theorems \ref{eqmajs} and \ref{srim} we can show the sufficiency of the Lebesgue interior majorization.
-In essence, we still need to deal with sequences which satisfy Lebesgue interior majorization, but do not conform to more restrictive Riemann interior majorization.
-Theorem \ref{inthorn} shows the sufficiency of Theorem \ref{npt}.
+In essence, we need to deal with sequences that satisfy Lebesgue interior majorization, but do not conform to more restrictive Riemann interior majorization.
+Theorem \ref{inthorn} shows the sufficiency part of Theorem \ref{npt}.